ITensor/ITensors.jl/docs/src/getting_started/RunningCodes.md

 However, sometimes you want to do rapid development when first writing and testing a code.
-For this kind of work, the long startup and compilation times currently incurred by the 1.x versions of Julia can be a nuisance.
-Fortunately there is a nice solution: repeatedly load your code into a running Julia session.
+For this kind of work, the long startup and compilation times currently incurred by the Julia compiler can be a nuisance.
+Fortunately a nice solution is to alternate between modifying your code then running it by loading it into an already running Julia session.

 To set up this kind of session, take the following steps: